 The late John J. Trumm, former Long Beach Police Commissioner, solved our dilemma.
 This structure became Finnan's On The Bay and later Papa Aldo's, both restaurants.
 The building sat on the bay at the NE corner of Arizona Ave.
-It was destroyed in a spectacular fire in the very early 1980's as I recall.
+It was destroyed in a spectacular fire in the early spring of 1980.
 A wind change during the fire blew it back on the firefighters and their equiptment and several pieces were damaged.
 A few smaller fires erupted downwind in bungalows which were covered in flying embers.

 How did I not catch this one.
 I lived on Arizona for many years and caught my first fish on the dock at Finnan's!
 After I received the information John provided, I found and cropped out a picture of Finnan's from a photo taken in front of my bungalow on Arizona Avenue around 1965.
 It's grainy due to enlarging it, and you are looking at the south face of the building where the postcard shows the west face, but you can see it's the same building.
 We are indebted to the late John Trumm for this information.

 The Long Beach West Club

 This is an original postcard as the building appeared in the 1920's.
 This is the West face.
 You would be standing on Arizona Ave with the bay on your left and looking east.
 The building originally carried the address 108 Arizona, hence you are looking at the front door.
 The small structure to the left later became part of the main building and was used for dining overlooking the bay.
 Docks were also later built.

 The building as it appeared when it was Finnan's on the Bay.
 This is how it looked when we bought our bungalow down the street in 1960.
 My parents loved to eat there and we would go often in the summer.